EdMHill/EdMHill.github.io/_pages/prof_activities.md

 ## Funding awards

+**2022** RAMP (Rapid Assistance for Modelling the Pandemic) Outreach Innovation Award.

+* Awarded to form the SBIDER audio hub.
+* Produce two podcast series: (i) SBIDER research news - sharing research findings from SBIDER with the public; (ii) a career-orientated series to give insights into the day-to-day activities of researchers working in mathematical epidemiology and infectious disease modelling.

-**2022** RAMP (Rapid Assistance for Modelling the Pandemic) Continuity funding: Early Career Researcher Knowledge Exchange Project Award (1000 GBP).
+**2022** RAMP Continuity funding: Early Career Researcher Knowledge Exchange Project Award (1000 GBP).

 * Facilitation and organisation of a virtual workshop event on [Behaviour and Policy During Pandemics: Models and Methods](https://gateway.newton.ac.uk/event/tgm114){:target="_blank"}
 * Hosted by the [Newton Gateway to Mathematics](https://gateway.newton.ac.uk/about){:target="_blank"}, the impact initiative of the [Isaac Newton Institute for Mathematical Sciences](https://www.newton.ac.uk/){:target="_blank"}.

-**2021** RAMP (Rapid Assistance for Modelling the Pandemic) Continuity funding: Early Career Researcher Knowledge Exchange Project Award (2500 GBP).
+**2021** RAMP Continuity funding: Early Career Researcher Knowledge Exchange Project Award (2500 GBP).

 * Facilitation and organisation of a virtual workshop series on [Modelling Behaviour to Inform Policy for Pandemics](https://gateway.newton.ac.uk/event/tgm103){:target="_blank"}
 * Hosted by the [Newton Gateway to Mathematics](https://gateway.newton.ac.uk/about){:target="_blank"}, the impact initiative of the [Isaac Newton Institute for Mathematical Sciences](https://www.newton.ac.uk/){:target="_blank"}.